Home Cocktails Ordinary Drink Mint Julep

 Did You Know?

-The Mint Julep is famously known as the official drink of the Kentucky Derby, with over 120,000 servings sold during the event each year.
+The Mint Julep is famously known as the official drink of the Kentucky Derby, where thousands are served each year during the race.

 Mint Julep Variations

-Peach Mint Julep This variation adds fresh peach puree for a fruity twist on the classic Mint Julep.
-Swap: Replace some of the bourbon with peach puree.
+Peach Mint Julep This variation adds fresh peach puree for a fruity twist, enhancing the sweetness and flavor profile.
+Swap: Add 1 oz of peach puree and reduce sugar to 1/2 tsp.

 Pairs Well With